 This is an important book.
 It enriches debates about deindustrialization by taking them in a number of new directions and by probing how the term is understood.
 Taken together, the chapters offer insightful comparative analyses on issues such as race, gender, gentrification, and the stigmatization of the white working class.

-Steven High is a professor of history at Concordia University.
-Lachlan MacKinnon holds a PhD in history from Concordia University.
+Steven High is a professor of history at Concordia University and the author of a number of books on deindustrialization, including Industrial Sunset and Corporate Wasteland.
+Lachlan MacKinnon holds a PhD in history from Concordia University and specializes in workers’ experiences of deindustrialization in Atlantic Canada.
 Andrew Perchard is a senior research fellow at the Centre for Business in Society at Coventry University.

 Contributors: Andy Clark, Jackie Clarke, Sylvie Contrepois, Andrew Hurley, Arthur McIvor, Tracy Neumann, Seamus O’Hanlon, Andrew Parnaby, Jim Phillips, Cathy Stanton, Robert Storey, and Lucy Taksa